baymac/personal-vpn/README.md

-# Personal VPN with Wireguard on your VPS
+# Quick VPN with Wireguard on your VPS

 ![AI Generated](https://img.shields.io/badge/🤖_AI-Generated-orange)